 These graffiti walls are an important space for local youth to discover and develop artistic talent in a safe, legal way.

-One artist who's works you may recognise as you make your way around the city is KreamArt - his artistic journey began at only fourteen years old as he learned and expanded his skills as a self-taught artist in the alleyways of Launceston.
+One artist whose works you may recognise as you make your way around the city is KreamArt – his artistic journey began at only fourteen years old as he learned and expanded his skills as a self-taught artist in the alleyways of Launceston.
 Kream frequents the Royal Park graffiti walls to this day, and is an advocate for fostering unconventional artistic interest in young people in the form of 'positive street art'.

-Kream is a bit of a home grown success story - since his early days of rattle canning alleyways, he has gone on to become a beloved street artist state-wide, known for his colourful large scale pieces depicting native Australian flora and fauna.
+Kream is a bit of a home-grown success story – since his early days of rattle canning alleyways, he has gone on to become a beloved street artist state-wide, known for his colourful large-scale pieces depicting native Australian flora and fauna.
 He has painted many walls, businesses, water tanks, school play areas and even indoor murals around Tasmania.

 KreamArt has also received some national and international acclaim, having travelled to China and India to participate in projects there, and completing some notable works on the mainland as well.